A corporal work of mercy.

 A look back at The Desolate City of the Archdiocese of Toronto and a lost "Dialogue of Trust"

 This post has been coming for quite a while.
-I have mulled over it, slowly editing, transcribing, and cleaning up what I have found for publication.
-The events blogged about earlier this week (the sexual assault lawsuit against Thomas Rosica) have caused me to consider it again.
+I have mulled over it, slowly editing, transcribing, and cleaning up what I have found for publication from an old microfiche file.
+The events blogged about earlier this week (the sexual assault lawsuit against Thomas Rosica and the victim's gall, through his solicitor, to seek this writer as a witness) have caused me to consider it again.
 Therefore, I have made the decision to publish what follows.

-Let me raise some points without names of scandals that happened here.
+Let me raise some points of fact, about the hushed up scandals that happened here in the Archdiocese of Toronto:

 • A priest professor at St. Augustine's Seminary raped and sodomized a young seminarian so badly that he was taken away by ambulance to repair the anal rupture.
 Years before, the Cardinal at the time, Aloysius Ambrozic, was told to get rid of him, to which he responded.
 "I have nobody else to teach liturgy."
 That injured seminarian was later ordained in the United States where he remains in a religious order.
 He was ordained by a Toronto Auxiliary Bishop in Washington.
 Odd, no?
 Police were not called.
 Charges were not laid.
 The crime was never reported.
 It was covered up.
 The perpetrator is now dead and judged.